auraphp/Aura.Router/README.md

 Matching A Route
 ----------------

-To match a URI path against your route map, call `getRoute()` with a path string and the `$_SERVER` values.
+To match a URI path against your route map, call `match()` with a path string and the `$_SERVER` values.

     <?php
     // get the incoming request URI path
     $path = parse_url($_SERVER['REQUEST_URI'], PHP_URL_PATH);

     // get the route based on the path and server
-    $route = $map->getRoute($path, $_SERVER);
+    $route = $map->match($path, $_SERVER);

-The `getRoute()` method does not parse the URI or use `$_SERVER` internally.
+The `match()` method does not parse the URI or use `$_SERVER` internally.
 This is becuase different systems may have different ways of representing that information; e.g., through a URI object or a context object.
 As long as you can pass the string path and a server array, you can use Aura Router in your application foundation or framework.

 The returned `$route` object will contain, among other things, a `$values` array with values for each of the parameters identified by the route path.
 For example, matching a route with the path `/{:controller}/{:action}/{:id}` will populate the `$route->values` array with `controller`, `action`, and `id` keys.